silx-kit/pyFAI/doc/source/operations/linux.rst

 Debian8 and newer
 .................

 Thanks to the work of Frédéric-Emmanuel Picca, the debian package of pyFAI provides a pretty good template.

 .. code::

-   sudo apt-get install cython cython-dbg cython3 cython3-dbg debhelper dh-python python-all-dev python-all-dbg python-fabio python-fabio-dbg python-fftw python-h5py python-lxml python-lxml-dbg python-matplotlib python-matplotlib-dbg python-numpy python-numpy-dbg python-qt4 python-qt4-dbg python-scipy python-scipy-dbg python-sphinx python-sphinxcontrib.programoutput python-tk python-tk-dbg python3-all-dev python3-all-dbg python3-fabio python3-fabio-dbg python3-lxml python3-lxml-dbg python3-matplotlib python3-matplotlib-dbg python3-numpy python3-numpy-dbg python3-pyqt4 python3-pyqt4-dbg python3-scipy python3-scipy-dbg python3-sphinx python3-sphinxcontrib.programoutput python3-tk python3-tk-dbg
+   sudo apt-get install cython cython-dbg cython3 cython3-dbg debhelper dh-python \
+   python-all-dev python-all-dbg python-fabio python-fabio-dbg python-fftw python-h5py \
+   python-lxml python-lxml-dbg python-matplotlib python-matplotlib-dbg python-numpy\
+   python-numpy-dbg python-qt4 python-qt4-dbg python-scipy python-scipy-dbg python-sphinx \
+   python-sphinxcontrib.programoutput python-tk python-tk-dbg python3-all-dev python3-all-dbg \
+   python3-fabio python3-fabio-dbg python3-lxml python3-lxml-dbg python3-matplotlib \
+   python3-matplotlib-dbg python3-numpy python3-numpy-dbg python3-pyqt4 python3-pyqt4-dbg \
+   python3-scipy python3-scipy-dbg python3-sphinx python3-sphinxcontrib.programoutput \
+   python3-tk python3-tk-dbg

    ./build-debian-full.sh

-The first line is really long and defines all the dependence tree for building debian package, including debug and documentation.
+The first line is really long and defines all the dependence tree for building *debian* package, including debug and documentation.
+The build procedure last for a few minutes and you will be prompted for your password in order to install the freshly built packages.
+The *deb-*files, available in the *package* directory are backports of the debian9 version for your local install.

 Installation procedure on other linux distibution
 -------------------------------------------------

 If your distribution does not provide you pyFAI packages, using the **PIP** way is advised, via wheels packages.
+First install *pip* and *wheel*:

 .. code::
     wget https://bootstrap.pypa.io/get-pip.py
     sudo python get-pip.py
     sudo pip install wheel

 Then you can install pyFAI the usual way: